-Current information about Eastern Equine Encephalitis (EEE) and mosquito control efforts in areas of high risk.
+Information about Eastern Equine Encephalitis (EEE) and mosquito control.

 Eastern equine encephalitis (EEE) is a rare but serious disease caused by a virus that can affect people of all ages.
 EEE is generally spread to humans through the bite of a mosquito infected with the virus.
 EEE can cause severe illness and possibly lead to death in any age group; however, people under age 15 are at particular risk.
 EEE does not occur every year, but based on mosquito sampling, a high risk of occurrence of human cases currently exists.
 Learn more about EEE and how to protect yourself and your family in this fact sheet about EEE.